kubeshop/kusk-gateway/docs/customresources/staticroute.md

 metadata:
   name: staticroute-sample
 spec:
+  # Envoy Fleet (its name and namespace) to deploy the configuration to, here - deployed EnvoyFleet with the name "default" in the namespace "default".
+  # Optional, if not specified - single (default) fleet autodetection will be performed in the cluster.
+  fleet:
+    name: default
+    namespace: default
   hosts: [<string>, <string>, ...]
   paths:
     # Consists of path matchers with HTTP methods (lowercase), which in turn either: